 Ottumwa Brownfields Redevelopment Project

-The Environmental Protection Agency (EPA) awarded the City of Ottumwa $400,000 in Brownfields Assessment Grants in FY 2010 and another $400,000 in FY 2013.
+The Environmental Protection Agency (EPA) awarded the City of Ottumwa two $400,000 in Brownfields Assessment Grants.
 An agricultural recession in the 1980s adversely impacted the community causing massive job losses and a subsequent population decline.
 As a consequence, underutilized industrial and commercial properties plagued the area near the Des Moines River in southeastern Ottumwa and along the primary transportation corridor transecting the downtown.
-City officials targeted their brownfields efforts in the “Main Street Corridor” and the “Hayne and Railroad Development Area.”
+City officials targeted their Ottumwa Brownfields Redevelopment efforts in the “Main Street Corridor” and the “Hayne and Railroad Development Area.”

 Similar testing at 227/231 East Main Street facilitated the Ottumwa Regional Legacy Foundation’s purchase of the historic former theaters.
 The non-profit organization plans to conduct community outreach activities to help decide the future of the buildings.
 The project will ultimately transition another former brownfield site into a downtown anchor and advance revitalization efforts in this target area.

-HR Green assisted the City of Ottumwa with the Brownfield process by: preparing the applications to obtain EPA Brownfield grant funding; creating an innovative Geographic Information Systems (GIS) prioritization model to inventory potential brownfields sites and rank future assessments; working with city staff and the Ottumwa Brownfields Project Team to prioritize the identified properties; preparing brochures and presentations for community outreach; completing work plans, quarterly progress reports, closeout reports, and Phase I and II ESAs; evaluating redevelopment options based upon identified contaminant conditions; and serving as a resource for the City and its project partners during redevelopment negotiations with private companies.
+HR Green assisted the City of Ottumwa with the Ottumwa Brownfields Redevelopment process by, preparing the applications to obtain EPA Brownfield grant funding; creating an innovative Geographic Information Systems (GIS) prioritization model to inventory potential brownfields sites and rank future assessments; working with city staff and the Ottumwa Brownfields Project Team to prioritize the identified properties; preparing brochures and presentations for community outreach; completing work plans, quarterly progress reports, closeout reports, and Phase I and II ESAs; evaluating redevelopment options based upon identified contaminant conditions, and serving as a resource for the City and its project partners during redevelopment negotiations with private companies.